 Phorum (RPC PhD and RCPC MA students)

 Phorum is the student organization for students of Rhetoric and Professional Communication (RPC—our PhD program) and Rhetoric, Composition, and Professional Communication (RCPC—our MA program).
 The group hosts a variety of events throughout the year, including the Speaker Series, where we hear from scholars in the field, and have fun social activities.
-Check out the Phorum news page to see what’s been happening recently!
+Check out the Phorum website.

 ALT Brown Bag Sessions (ALT PhD and MA students)